estebanmunchjones2019/fitness-tracker-services/README.md

 # Fitness Tracker
-> An mobile responsive [Angular](https://angular.io/) app that uses [Angular Material](https://material.angular.io/).
+> A mobile responsive [Angular](https://angular.io/) app that uses [Angular Material](https://material.angular.io/).
 It works as a timer for your exercises and lets you see past ones.
 Live App: https://fitness-tracker-b4ee9.web.app/.